karma-runner/karma/docs/config/03-browsers.md

 ## Starting browsers
-Capturing browsers is kinda boring, so Testacular can do that for you.
+Capturing browsers is kinda boring, so Karma can do that for you.
 Just simply add into the configuration file:

 ```javascript
 browsers = ['Chrome'];
 ```
-Then, Testacular will take care of autocapturing these browsers, as well as killing them.
+Then, Karma will take care of autocapturing these browsers, as well as killing them.

 Currently available browsers: